Skip to main content

 • The HandleInertiaRequests middleware

-For adding Inertia to an existing project, install the server and client packages separately.
-See the official installation guide for step-by-step instructions.
+To manually add Inertia to an existing project, install the server-side and client-side pieces separately.
+See the official installation docs for details.

-Return an Inertia response from any controller using Inertia::render().
-The first argument is the JavaScript component name; the second is the data passed as props.
+Use Inertia::render() to return an Inertia response from a Laravel controller.
+The first argument is the JavaScript component name, and the second is the data to pass as props.

 use Inertia\Inertia;